On a flight to NYC, Jerry has a first-class time, but Elaine suffers in coach. Meanwhile, Kramer and George try to hit the right airport.

 George: Yeah, I see all these awnings, they all look the same to me.
 I figured, what's the difference?

-George Absurdist Character Comedy ★ Rewatch George: I'm at the airport, right?
+George Character Comedy Deadpan/Understatement ★ Rewatch Callback George: I'm at the airport, right?
 And I'm thinking about how I'm gonna pick up my parents.
 And I realize - I'm gonna be early.
 Me, early!
 So I'm sitting there, and it hits me like a ton of bricks.
 I gotta tell someone.
 I gotta announce it.
 'I'm early!'
 Like I just invented something.
 Like I split the atom or something.

-George Character Comedy ★ Rewatch George: What do you mean you're taking the FDR Drive?
+George Character Comedy Observational ★ Rewatch George: What do you mean you're taking the FDR Drive?
 The FDR Drive?!

 George: We're never going to make it!
 We're going to miss the flight!